JardaMartan/te-alert/README.md

 1. copy the URL provided by NGROK and open it in a web browser
 2. the GET request from the web browser initializes the Bot's webhooks, success screen should be displayed int the browser
 3. add Bot to a space
-4. follow Bot's instructions to create a meeting and run polls
+4. create TE alert and webhook in alert notifications as described above
+5. click **Test** in webhook configuration
+6. try creating an alert in ThousandEyes console

 ## AWS Lambda / Zappa Notes
 The Bot is using [python-dotenv](https://pypi.org/project/python-dotenv/) to pass sensitive information, like Access Token, to the Python script.
 AWS Lambda with [Zappa](https://github.com/zappa/Zappa) allows to run multiple  instances of the same application.
 For example **dev**, **production**, etc. In order to allow the Vote Bot to run in such an environment the Bot allows Zappa to pass **DOT_ENV_FILE** environment variable to the script. **DOT_ENV_FILE** is a filename which contains the environment variables loaded by Dotenv.
 If there is no **DOT_ENV_FILE** the Bot loads the variables from **.env** file.
 So if you used **.env_local** to run the Bot locally, copy it to **.env** before loading the script to AWS.
 Or you can set the **DOT_ENV_FILE** in **zappa_settings.json** to use a different .env file for each application instance.
 For example: